Kathivanoor Veeran: Legend

-Theyyam legend

 Mandappan Chekavar (also spelled as Mannappan) who later became the deity Kathivanoor Veeran was born to huge thiyya landlord Kumarappan of Mangad Methaliyillam house and Chaki Amma of Parakayillam house.
-It is said that Mandappan, a resident of present-day Mangad in Kannur district was born with the blessings of goddess Chuzali.
-He was skilled in martial arts, and wanted to become a warrior.
+It is said that Mandappan, a resident of present-day Mangad in Kannur district, was born with the blessings of goddess Chuzali.
+He was skilled in martial arts and wanted to become a warrior.
 Instead of going to work, he hunted deer and quail in the woods with his friends.
-Although Kumarappan forbids the family from giving rice and milk to his son, who is not working, mother Chaki secretly gave him rice out of love for his son.
-Kumarappan gets angry when he sees this and he breaks his son Mandappan's bow.
+Although Kumarappan forbids the family from giving rice and milk to his son, who is not working, his mother Chaki secretly gave him rice out of love for his son.
+Kumarappan gets angry when he sees this, and he breaks his son Mandappan's bow.